 Is exactly what you’re going to find when looking at the Anatolian Shepherd.
-Plus, in addition to being quite smart, these dogs aren’t going to be as “hyper” as many other working dogs which is why we here at IndulgeYourPet feel that these guys can often be a great choice for someone thinking about getting a great family pet!
+Plus, in addition to being quite smart, these dogs aren’t going to be as “hyper” as many other working dogs, which is why we here at IndulgeYourPet feel that these guys can often be a good choice for someone thinking about getting a great family pet!

 The problem is…

-That Anatolian Shepherd isn’t always going to be the ‘’best” fit for everyone.
-So… in this article, we’re going to try and point out some of the pros and cons of owning an Anatolian Shepherd so that if you ever get a chance to get a hold of one, you won’t be disappointed that you chose to make one your own six months later!
+the Anatolian Shepherd isn’t always going to be the ‘’best” fit for everyone.
+So… in this article, we’re going to try and point out some of the pros and cons of owning an Anatolian Shepherd, so that, if you ever get a chance to get a hold of one, you won’t be disappointed that you chose to make one your own six months later!